ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/content_model_dataprovider.md

 The sort order is controlled by the Priority field and the publish date.

 The second level key defines the scope, or `filterType`, for which the specific filter definitions are valid.
-In this example it is `navigation`, which is passed by the navigation service's fetch.
+In this example, the `navigation` is passed by the navigation service's fetch.

 ``` yaml
 silver_eshop.default.ez5_catalog_data_provider.filter: